megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 Implementation of CarSellOrderBoxDataSerializer
 ***********************************************

-CarSellOrderDataSerializer is implemented according to the description from “Custom Box Data Serializer Creation” chapter as ``public class CarSellOrderBoxDataSerializer implements NoncedBoxDataSerializer<CarSellOrderData>``.
+CarSellOrderDataSerializer is implemented according to the description from the (`“Custom Box Data Serializer creation section” <07-Sidechain-SDK-extension.html#custom-box-data-serializer-class-creation>`_) as
+``public class CarSellOrderBoxDataSerializer implements NoncedBoxDataSerializer<CarSellOrderData>``.
 Nothing special to note about.